Skip to content

 3. Wait for provisioning

 The environment card shows live progress: VM provision → Docker setup → BC artifact download → container start.
-Most envs reach running in 1–2 minutes once the pool is warm; the very first env on a new version × country combo can take ~15 minutes for image build (one-time per combination).
+Most envs reach running in ~7-15 minutes on a warm pool; the very first env on a new version × country combo takes substantially longer (one-time image build per combination).

 You can leave the page — refreshing comes back to the same state.
 We don't email you when it's done; the dashboard just goes green.